Vickers Wellington: Prototype and design revision

 On 5 June 1936, the name Crecy was chosen for the type, and it was publicly displayed as such.
 On 15 August 1936, the aircraft was accepted for production.
-On 8 September 1936, the name Wellington was adopted for the type; it fitted with Air Ministry nomenclature of naming bombers after towns and followed the Vickers Wellesley in referring to the Napoleonic War general Arthur Wellesley, the Duke of Wellington.
+On 8 September 1936, the service name Wellington was adopted for the type; it fitted with Air Ministry nomenclature of naming bombers after towns and followed the Vickers Wellesley in referring to the Napoleonic War general Arthur Wellesley, the Duke of Wellington.
 On 12 December 1936, a corresponding works order was issued for the Wellington.

 On 15 June 1936, K4049 conducted its maiden flight from Brooklands.
 Vickers chief test pilot Joseph Summers flew K4049 on its first flight, accompanied by Wallis and Trevor Westbrook.
 The aircraft soon came to be widely regarded as being an advanced design for its era and proved to have considerable merit during its flight trials.
 On 19 April 1937, K4049 was destroyed by an accident during a service test flight by Maurice Hare.
 The cause was the failure of the elevator's horn balance due to excessive slipstream exposure, leading to the aircraft inverting and rapidly descending into terrain.
 It was destroyed in the crash, which also resulted in the death of the navigator, Smurthwaite.
 The horn balances were later deleted from the design and were not on production aircraft.

-Refinement of the Wellington's design was influenced by the issuing of Specifications B.3/34 and B.1/35, the latter of which had led to the parallel development of a larger bomber aircraft, the Vickers Warwick.
-According to Andrews, the Wellington was practically redesigned to form the first production model of the aircraft, during which many features associated with the Warwick were added, such as a deepened fuselage, a lengthened nose, a reshaped elevator and an increased crew complement for four to five members.
+Refinement of the Wellington's design was influenced by the issuing of Specifications B.3/34 and B.1/35, the latter of which led to a larger bomber aircraft, the Vickers Warwick With detail design work on both being done at same time and both aircraft using geodetic-inspired construction there was commonality in components.
+The production model Wellington was a complete redesign, resulting in a lengthened nose for turret and bomb aimer's position, a reshaped elevator and deepened fuselage which accommodated a larger bombload and the increased crew from four to five members.
 Other changes made included the adoption of a retractable tailwheel and constant-speed propellers; the Air Ministry also requested the adoption of a Nash & Thompson-design ventral turret in place of the Vickers design.

 On 23 December 1937, the first production Wellington Mk I, L4212, conducted its first flight, followed by an intensive flight programme.
 Flight trials with L4212 confirmed the aerodynamic stability initially encountered by K4049, but also revealed the aircraft to be nose-heavy during dives, which was attributed to the redesigned elevator.
 Modifications, including the linking of the flaps and the elevator trim tabs, were tested on L4212 and resolved the problem.